Professor teaches overdose prevention by bike - Farmville

 Freyer also discussed how to recognize an opioid overdose.
 Some signs of this involve not moving, blue or ashen skin, and unresponsiveness.

 There were also a couple methods he prescribed to test a person’s responsiveness such as pinching ears with fingernails and using knuckles to give a sternum rub.
-In addition, Freyer also explained how to give CPR.
+In addition, Freyer also explained how to give rescue breaths.

 Sometimes the Narcan works the first time, and the person wakes up, according to Freyer.
-If the person doesn’t wake up the first time, Freyer recommended doing additional CPR until medical experts arrive.
+If the person doesn’t wake up the first time, Freyer recommended providing additional rescue breaths until medical experts arrive.

 For at least the past two semesters, this training event has been held virtual due to the COVID-19 pandemic.
 Approximately 15 students and faculty members from Longwood attended the event.